eFax Blog

 Start with a pilot phase and roll out the EHR to a subset of users or departments to identify challenges, resolve issues and gather feedback.
 Monitor performance metrics like data exchange latency, user error rates and patient satisfaction to inform targeted improvements before the organization-wide launch.

-Building a Robust Multi-Tool Ecosystem with eFax Corporate and Unite
+Building a Robust Multi-Tool Ecosystem with eFax Corporate and eFax Unite

-eFax Corporate is a HITRUST CSF-certified digital faxing solution.
-It enables secure, HIPAA-compliant transmission of patient data without the inefficiencies of traditional paper faxing.
-Meanwhile, Unite offers a single interface to manage data exchange across various communication channels.
-For example, it can automatically parse, structure and ingest documents received via eFax Corporate into the EHR system.
+eFax Corporate is a HITRUST r2-certified (risk-based, 2 year) digital fax solution that supports secure, HIPAA-compliant transmission without the hassle of paper faxing.
+Meanwhile, eFax Unite provides a single interface for managing data exchange across communication channels.
+It can automatically parse, structure and route documents from eFax Corporate directly into the EHR system.

 The Future of Patient Data Management